camunda/camunda-docs-manual/content/update/minor/74-to-75/index.md

 A new method has been added to the interface of a {{< javadocref page="?org/camunda/bpm/engine/impl/runtime/CorrelationHandler.html" text="Correlation Handler" >}}.
 The new method `correlateStartMessage()` allows to explicit trigger a message start event of a process definition.
 If the default implementation is replaced by a custom one then it have to be adjusted.

+# Custom styles

+The HTML markup of the front-ends changed and some adjustments may be needed.
+Read the [customization section]({{< relref "webapps/tasklist/configuration.md" >}}#logo-and-header-color) for more information.